gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## HowTo Mount Cinder Volumes to Instances by UUID

-When attaching multiple Cinder Volumes to an instance, the mount points might be shuffled on every reboot.
-Mounting the volumes by UUID ensures that the proper volumes are reattached to the correct mount points in the event the instance requires a power cycle.
+When attaching multiple Cinder Volumes to an instance, the mount points may be shuffled on every reboot.
+Mounting the volumes by UUID ensures that the correct volumes are reattached to the correct mount points in the event the instance requires a power cycle.

 Change the mountpoint in `/etc/fstab` to use the UUID after fetching the infos with `blkid` on e.g.: